Margin-adaptive model selection in statistical learning: Proofs

 where $C$ is an absolute constant.

-Third, let us define, for every $k \in \set{0, \ldots, n}\,$,
+Third, let us define, for every $k \in\{ 0, \ldots, n \} $,

-where $P_U$ is the uniform distribution on $\set{a,b} \times \set{0,1}$.
-A crucial remark is that $P_U$ can be replaced by either $P_0$ and $P_1$ in the definition of $\pi_k\,$, since the conditioning event determines $(X_i,Y_i)_{1\leq i \leq n}$ up to the ordering of the observations; in the definition of $\pi_k\,$, the probability only refers to the ordering of the $(X_i,Y_i)\,$, and any product measure on $\X\times\set{0,1}$ assigns equal probabilities to the $n!$ permutations of the $n$ observations.
-Note also that the definition of $\pi_k$ stays valid when $\mh$ is a randomized selection rule, which proves the generalization of Theorem~\ref{th.non-nested.new} pointed out in Remark~\ref{rk.non-nested.minimax.random}.
-For any given selection rule $\mh\,$, is either larger or smaller than $\sqrt{n}\,$.
-If it is larger, \eqref{eq.non-nested.minimax.proba-X}, \eqref{eq.non-nested.minimax.binom-minor-p} and the definition of the $\pi_k$ (with $P_0$ instead of $P_U$) show that
+where $P_U$ is the uniform distribution on $\{ a,b \} \times \{ 0,1 \}$.
+A crucial remark is that $P_U$ can be replaced by either $P_0$ or $P_1$ in the definition of $\pi_k $, since the conditioning event determines $(X_i,Y_i)_{1\leq i \leq n}$ up to the ordering of the observations; in the definition of $\pi_k $, the probability only refers to the ordering of the $(X_i,Y_i) $, and any product measure on $\mathcal{X}\times\{ 0,1 \}$ assigns equal probabilities to the $n!$ permutations of the $n$ observations.
+Note also that the definition of $\pi_k$ stays valid when $\widehat {m}$ is a randomized selection rule, which proves the generalization of Theorem~\ref{th.non-nested.new} pointed out in Remark \ref{rk.non-nested.minimax.random}.
+For any given selection rule $\widehat{m}$,